codetony25/react-redux-starter-boilerplate/README.md

 - [ ] Redux
 - [ ] Redux Sega Middleware

 Suggestions are welcome!
-Keep in mind that this boilerplate was built with productivity in mind.

 ## Installation

-Download this by typing in your terminal to clone this to your computer:
+Download this by entering this command in your terminal:
 ```
 $ git clone https://github.com/tonytainguyen/ReactJS-Starter-Boilerplate.git
 ```